jaydabi/kubernetes/README.md

 # kubernetes
-Ansible role for docker &amp; kubernetes
+Ansible role for docker &amp; kubernetes on a Debian host

-Currently only for Debian

 # available tags